gabriel-batistuta/pypdf2htmlEX/README.md

-# PDF2HTMLEX
+# PYPDF2HTMLEX
-pypdf2htmlex is a Python wrapper for the PDF2HTMLEX
+pypdf2htmlex is a Python wrapper for the PDF2HTMLEX (YOU NEED INSTALL THE PDF2HTMLEX IN YOUR PC FOR USE THIS PYTHON LIBRARY)

 # Installing
 ```bash